What are the differences between current and future state maps? When should you complete them and how do you use them? Find out in our overview.

-In fact, while a current state VSM is worthwhile to gauge your existing processes, it is only setting out a desired state (the futured state) that you can know where you aim to be and ensure your process improvements are fruitful.
+In fact, while a current state VSM is worthwhile to gauge your existing processes, it is only by setting out the desired state (the futured / ideal state) that you can know where you aim to be and ensure your process improvements are fruitful.

 Indeed, transformation is at the heart of VSM.

 Download our free guide to future and current state value stream maps and much more by clicking below:

 The current state map